 For power ICs, we face competition from Taiwan companies including Global Mixed-mode Technology Inc., Advanced Analog Technology, Inc and On-Bright Electronics Co.
-We also compete with worldwide suppliers such as Maxim Integrated Products, Inc., Texas Instruments Incorporated and Rohm Co., Ltd.
+We also compete with worldwide suppliers such as Maxim Integrated Products, Inc., Texas Instruments Incorporated and Rohm Co.,

-For CMOS image sensor products, we face competition primarily from OmniVision Technologies Inc., Samsung Electronics Co.
-Ltd. and Sony Corporation.
+For CMOS image sensor products, our focus is on machine vision.
+Competition in this space is primarily from OmniVision Technologies Inc. and Sony Corporation.

-For wafer level optics products, we face competition primarily from Heptagon that was acquired by AMS AG.
+For wafer level optics products, we face competition primarily from Heptagon that was acquired by ams AG.